v5ma/selfawarenetworks/README.md

 This is SelfAwareNeuralNetworks.com and you are reading my notes on the Neurophysics of Consciousness

+At the moment the readme page consists of a lot of disclaimers and very little about the contents and main ideas presented within these notes.
+I will work on fixing that for the next major revision of the readme file.

 # I have several thoughts on Yann LeCun's model released on June 27th 2022 see note a0110z
 https://github.com/v5ma/selfawarenetworks/blob/main/a0110z.md